khan-taimoor/TreadPace/readme.md

 ## Introduction

-TreadPace is a GPS running application for android that tracks the beginning of a user's run and uses that as their baseline "treadmill" pace for the duration of the run.
+TreadPace is a GPS running application for Android that tracks the beginning of a user's run and uses that as their baseline treadmill pace for the duration of the run.

 ## Installation

 TreadPace is (soon to be) available on the Google Play store.
-To install & run TreadPace yourself, the repository can be cloned and an XML string resource named GoogleMapsAPIKey can be created that has the Google Maps SDK for Android enabled.
+To install & run TreadPace yourself, clone the repository and create an XML string resource named GoogleMapsAPIKey that has the Google Maps SDK for Android enabled.

 ## Overview